Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Sailing in Croatia from Split: MedSailors Croatia Discovery

-The paddleboard race done by MedSailors is when every boat picks a group of five people to race with a paddleboard against all other boats.
+This was also the spot where we had the famous MedSailors paddleboard race, in which every boat picks a group of five people to race with a paddleboard against all other boats.

 The rules were pretty simple: get from one boat to another and return the fastest.
 And don’t fall off the paddleboard or get detached from it.
 Otherwise, you’re disqualified.